Xeno333/1042/docs/dev.md

 - `molten` Uses `_1042_cools_to` for node.
 - `melts` Uses `_1042_melts_to` for node.
 - `cooks` Uses `_1042_cooks_to` for node.
 Value is chance from 1 to `<group value>` of cooking per check.
+- `biomass` Amount of biomass this node contains, values: 1-255.
+WARNING: This is WIP and is subject to change.
+- `growth_bio_mass` Amount of biomass required to support its spreading, values: 1-255.
+WARNING: This is WIP and is subject to change.
+- `growth` Is part of the growth ABM and will spread based on the growth type.
+Value of 1 means it uses fungal growth paterns.
+WARNING: This is WIP and is subject to change.